Pathways012/FPGA_Portfolio/beginner/LED_toggle/readme.md

 ## Design Description
 - The design uses the onboard 100 MHz clock.
-- A D flip-flop toggles the LED state on each active clock edge.
+- A D flip-flop toggles the LED state on each falling edge of the switch.
 - Output is mapped to an onboard LED via XDC constraints.

 ## Verification